 The famous Terracotta Army of Emperor Qin

 It was a nice sunny day, but still cold when we arrived at the outskirts of the site.
 We disembarked from our coach and climbed aboard an open sided vehicle which took us to the Museum of Terracotta Warriors and Horses.
-China’s terracotta army is contained in the biggest on site Museum in China.
+China’s terracotta army contained in the biggest on site Museum in China.
 There is a huge statue of Emperor Qin as you approach the complex.
 The complex is enormous and impresses with its construction and design layout.

 PIT 1: The Terracotta Army on display

 This was the moment – when we stepped up to the safety railing at the top of Pit 1.
 I was speechless.
 Such an awesome sight!
 An amazing Terracotta Army of soldiers lined up row upon row, each with different features and hairstyle, wonderful workmanship and detail.
-Then the horses, beautiful round bodied horses.
+Then the horses, beautiful round-bodied horses.
 It is truly amazing that a scheme of this magnitude could come to fruition, and even more amazing, that so much of the Terracotta Army is here for us to view today.

 Discovery of the amazing terracotta army

 To date the terracotta army numbers 7,000 warriors unearthed in Pit 1.
-They all appear to be infantry men.
+They all seem to be infantry men.
 It is believed that the real soldiers may have served as models for the terracotta army, as no two soldiers are alike.
 They all appear to have individualized facial features.

 Construction of the pits for the terracotta army of Emperor Qin

 A railed walkway surrounds the entire pit, so you can see what is happening all over this huge area.
 At the far end of Pit No. 1 is an area where they are assembling more soldiers and horses of the terracotta army.
-When completed each piece will be placed back into the pit where it was originally found.
+When completed each piece is placed back into the pit where it was originally found.

-However, having said that, there has been thousands and thousands of hours spent by workmen reassembling clay pieces of soldiers and their horses since the discovery, to provide this wonderful display of the Terracotta Army.
-At least this army of workmen won’t have to be entombed alive when their work is done, a fate decreed by Emperor Qin for the craftsmen who originally created this magnificent terracotta army during his reign.
+However, having said that, there has been thousands and thousands of hours spent by workmen re-assembling clay pieces of soldiers and their horses since the discovery, to provide this wonderful display of the Terracotta Army.
+At least this army of workmen won’t have to be entombed alive when their work is finished, a fate decreed by Emperor Qin for the craftsmen who originally created this magnificent terracotta army during his reign.
 At that time, of course, this was to ensure the secrecy of the site of Emperor Qin’s mausoleum.